 Rheumatoid arthritis symptoms tend to come and go.
 Periods of severe flare-ups will be followed by periods when the symptoms are nearly gone.
 The main symptom is pain, and the major sign of the disease is tenderness in nearly all inflamed joints.

 Many patients have issues with drug side effects of conventional treatment, or with the lack of effectiveness of these drugs.
+The Food and Drug Administration (FDA) periodically issues Warnings for many pharmaceuticals (see paragraph below Four RA drugs get stronger FDA Warning.
 This has driven patients in record numbers to alternative natural dietary supplements for relief of pain and other rheumatoid arthritis symptoms.

 Complementary alternative medicine (CAM) including certain natural dietary supplements can be beneficial for patients living with rheumatoid arthritis symptoms, according to a September 2005 National Institutes of Health (NIH) NCCAM Research publication.